fabrimaz/FaceRecognition/README.md

 - #7 Advanced algortithms to improve performances (1)
 - #8 Advanced algortithms to improve performances (2)
 - #9 Profile and front facing detection implementation
-- #10 Double face descarding on both sets
+- #10 Face resolution descarding on both sets
-- #11 ..
+- #11 Not front-facing descarding on both sets and video confirmation logics comparison